-Homemade Olive Oil Granola
+My Favorite Homemade Granola

 This post may contain affiliate links.
 Please read my disclosure policy.

+Oh, wow, this granola.
 All I can say is this stuff is deliciously crave-able — salty, sweet and crunchy, with nicely formed clumps, lots of nuts, seeds and tangy dried fruit bits (if you’re into that).

-I promise that if you’ve never tried and/or tasted homemade olive oil granola, your life is about to change.
+This is my go-to granola recipe, and has been for years.
+I promise that if you’ve never tried and/or tasted homemade granola made with olive oil, your life is about to change.

 Every time some well-designed granola packaging tempts me while I’m grocery shopping (usually while hungry, always a mistake) I walk past it quickly, jotting a mental note to myself to make a batch ASAP.

 But here’s the thing — making granola often ends up becoming a task that seems to lose priority, and it really shouldn’t be.
+The process is pretty easy and hands-off, just mix, dump and bake.

-Tips for making homemade granola without butter:
+Ideas for homemade granola

 - Grate fresh orange or lemon peel into the bowl when mixing, along with the vanilla.